Shalom Pollock tour of the Old City August 3

 The administration of Palestine shall encourage, in cooperation with the Jewish agency, close settlement by the Jews on the land, including state lands and waste lands not required for public purpose.

 Original newspaper photo of President Coolidge meeting at the White House with attendees at a rabbinical convention on November 11, 1926.
 Shown, left to right, are Rabbi Meyer Margolis of New York, dean of the American rabbis; the President; and Rav Meyer Belin, president of the rabbinic organization.
+The Convention defines "land" as the entire Land of Israel included in the British Mandate and, significantly, it specifically prohibits the British from partitioning the land and its use for any purpose other than the creation of a national Jewish homeland.

 (The treaty, which remains in effect and constitutes the law of the land, prohibits the right of any successive American administrations from limiting the right of Jews to settle any lands under the administration of the British Mandate, a prohibition blithely – and illegally – ignored by a number of American presidents.)

-In 1924, Coolidge received Rav Kook, Eretz Yisrael's Ashkenazi chief rabbi, at the White House, thereby (as far as my research indicates) becoming the first president to receive a chief rabbi from Eretz Yisrael.
+In 1924, Coolidge received Rav Kook, Eretz Yisrael 's Ashkenazi chief rabbi, at the White House, thereby (as far as my research indicates) becoming the first president to receive a chief rabbi from Eretz Yisrael .
 Rav Kook thanked the president for his support of the Balfour Declaration and for aiding in Jewish relief during World War I, and the president responded that the American government would be pleased to assist Jews whenever possible.

+Brochure containing Coolidge's address at the laying of the cornerstone of the D.C.
+Jewish Community Center.
 Shown here is an exceedingly rare – it is only one of four copies known to exist – first edition of President Coolidge's address at the laying of the cornerstone of the D.C.
 Jewish Community Center on Sunday, May 3, 1925, when he became the first president to speak at the dedication of a Jewish community institution that was not a house of worship.

 In one of the most beautiful pro-Jewish speeches by a chief executive in American history, he affirmed that "Hebraic mortar cemented American democracy" and lauded the history and achievements of American Jews: